Home » Recipes » Course » Meat » One Pot Ginger Chilli Chicken Orzo

 Anything that can be made in one pot is always a bonus – less washing up and minimal mess is never a bad thing!
 This makes a wonderful quick weeknight meal and uses mainly cupboard staples, plus it can be easily tweaked for kids.

 The inspiration for this beauty of a one-pot meal comes from Hainanese chicken rice, a classic Chinese dish.
-That’s a whole poached chicken, served with rice cooked with chicken fat and chicken stock, plus a few different flavour-packed condiments (ginger and scallion sauce, chilli sauce and some kind of soy sauce).
-That dish takes multiple hours to make, whereas this one takes all of 25 minutes, and celebrates very similar flavours.
+That’s a whole poached chicken, served with rice cooked with chicken fat and chicken stock, plus a few different flavor-packed condiments (ginger and scallion sauce, chili sauce and some kind of soy sauce).
+That dish takes multiple hours to make, whereas this one takes all of 30 minutes, and celebrates very similar flavors.

 I’ve used orzo rather than rice because it cooks really quickly, and when you cook it in one pot like this, it creates its own super silky sauce.